πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Strings

-The int type stores integers.
-For decimals, use float or double; for strings, use a char array.
+int stores integers.
+For decimal numbers use float or double; for strings use a char array.

 Q2.
 Which of these is a valid variable name?